information-token/ve-dao-governance/governance-template.md

 ---

 This is the suggested template for new VIPs.
-Note that an VIP number will be assigned by an editor.

 #### Simple Summary